 The 1000 Guineas Stakes is a Group 1 flat race ran over the distance of one mile for three-year-old fillies.

-The race has a long and eventful history, having first been run in 1814.
+The race has a long and eventful history, having first been run on the Rowley Mile in 1814.
 Despite the disruption caused to racing by COVID-19, the race took place in 2020, albeit delayed to June.
-Ryan Moore rode Love to victory in a time of 1:35:80.
+Ryan Moore rode Love to victory in a time of 1:35:80 beating Cloak of Spirits.
 The 1000 Guineas 2019, meanwhile, was won by Hermosa – ridden by Wayne Lordan.
 This is worthy of notice, as both horses – as well as many other winners – were trained by Aidan O’Brien.

 Key Trials for the 1000 Guineas Stakes

-To pick a winner for this event, review high-performing fillies from the previous two-year old season.
-Some horses will be making their season debut in this race, but many will carry forward previous experience from the new season.
+To pick a winner for this race many review and focus on high-performing fillies from the previous two-year old season.
+Some horses will be making their season debut in this race but will carry forward significant previous experience from the season before.

-Also, take a look at time performances in the Fred Darling Stakes (held at Newbury) and the Nell Gwyn Stakes (part of the Newmarket Craven Meeting).
-It has been some years since a horse one of these events and a 1000 Guineas.
-Back in the 1990s, however, four of ten Fred Darling Stakes winners went on to claim victory in this event.
+Also, take a look at time performances in the Fred Darling Stakes of that year (held at Newbury) and the Nell Gwyn Stakes (part of the Newmarket Craven Meeting).
+It has been some years however since a winner one of these events has gone to 1000 Guineas success.

 The race also acts as a trial itself for the aforementioned Oaks, which is also a group 1 event.
-Love completed a double this year, following her victory in this race by also crossing the post first in the Oaks at Epsom and Yorkshire.
-The runner up of the 2000 event was Cloak Of Spirits.
+Love completed the double in 2020, by crossing the post first in the Oaks at Epsom and later the Yorkshire Oaks held at York Racecourse.

-Hermosa, the 2019 winner, went on to achieve further success.
+- Hermosa, the 2019 winner, went on to achieve further success.
 She followed her win at Newmarket with a comfortable victory in the Irish equivalent of this very same event.
-Unfortunately, Hermosa’s quest for a hat-trick went unfulfilled.
-She failed to capture further wins in the Coronation, Nassau or Matron Stakes, despite frequently starting as a favourite.

 - 2020 – Love